Salary Appeals Process

 Overview

-Appeals Process, updated June 2024
+Appeals Process, updated July 2025

 Faculty are strongly encouraged to meet with their department chair, school director, or relevant associate dean before submitting a formal salary appeal to their dean.
-This initial meeting with the chair/director/associate dean is informational only and not part of the formal appeal process, but it can help the faculty member understand the wider context of their salary appeal.
+This initial meeting with the chair/director/associate dean is not part of the formal appeal process, but it can help the faculty member understand the wider context of their salary appeal.

 Faculty salary appeals process: